GutstheHawk/GTCraft/README.md

 **How To Play:**\
 Simply download the main branch to your PC and launch the Application.exe file inside of the Application folder

+**Credits:**\
+Main Developer - Brandon Molitor\
+All included libraries use the MIT license and are OK for distribution.\
+Texture Atlas by Rhodox - Painterly Pack - https://resourcepack.net/painterly-resource-pack/#gsc.tab=0 \
+Skybox Texture by Finniespin - https://garrysmods.org/download/12004/skybox-minecraft